-Hint: Trunk-based development means avoiding long-lived code branches; most branches should be merged to the main branch within 2 days.
+Hint: Trunk-based development means avoiding long-lived code branches; most branches should be merged to the main branch (and thus be released to production) within 2 days.
 Having not-yet-ready code active only when a feature-flag is enabled allows testing of code in non-production environments without having it active in production.

 Supports Feature Toggles

 Goal: Code-paths within the component can be enabled and disabled via external configuration at runtime.